prggmr/prggmrunit/README.markdown

 # prggmrunit

-lightweight event driven unit testing library for PHP 5.3+ applications
+high-performance evented unit testing for PHP 5.3+

 ## Introduction

-prggmrunit is a unit testing library built using the prggmr event library, it is designed to be incredibly simple, intuitive and lighting fast. prggmrunit was developed from the hassle of the currently avaliable testing suites being oversized, problamatic installations and unituitive API's.
+prggmrunit is a unit testing library built using the prggmr library, it is designed to be incredibly simple, intuitive and lighting fast.

+prggmrunit was developed from the hassle of the currently avaliable testing suites being oversized, problamatic and featuring unituitive API's.

 ## Install